-Co-creation: Co-creation is the systematic involvement of all relevant stakeholders from the start to the end of a project, in order to achieve mutually valued outcomes.
-In the case of proGlreg, it is about involving citizens and civil society, government, the private sector, and research and academia in participatory, trans-disciplinary and multi-stakeholder processes of co-design, co-development, co-implementation and co-evaluation.
+Co-creation: Co-creation is the systematic involvement of all relevant stakeholders from the start to the end of a project (and beyond, in the case of proGlreg), in order to achieve mutually valued outcomes.
+For proGlreg, it is about involving citizens and civil society, government, the private sector, and research and academia (→see quadruple helix approach) in participatory, trans-disciplinary and multi-stakeholder processes for the co-design, co-development, co-implementation and co-evaluation of nature-based solutions.
 Together with the active engagement of disadvantaged social groups (e.g. social housing inhabitants, refugees or disabled people), this approach aims to enhance stakeholder and citizen ownership of the nature-based solutions created.

-Green Infrastructure: Green Infrastructure is a strategically planned network of natural and semi-natural areas within and outside of cities, consisting of diverse green and blue spaces such as parks, nature reserves, green corridors, rivers, riverbanks, green roofs, green walls or urban gardens.
+Green Infrastructure: Green Infrastructure is a strategically planned network of natural and seminatural areas within and outside of cities, consisting of diverse green and blue spaces such as parks, nature reserves, green corridors, rivers, riverbanks, green roofs, green walls or urban gardens.
 Green Infrastructure benefits society in many ways, for example through cleaner air or by enabling citizens to practise sports or socialise in a healthy environment.